Meet our instructors

 Mediha has been a supplemental instructor and tutor for the college sciences since 2021.
 Mediha values getting to understand the needs, interests and preferred learning styles of her students.
 Having gone through the process, she believes the key to score growth is intentional reflection on strategy implementation and content knowledge gaps.
 When internalized, this naturally leads to a growth mindset.
 Her favorite moments are when memorized facts transform into deeper, 'aha,' conceptual understandings for a student.

-As a Knowles Teaching Fellow, Mediha spends her weekdays as a high school science teacher.
 In her spare time, Mediha enjoys walks in nature, vlogging, and teaching her cat, Pinki, tricks.

 -